HCL-TECH-SOFTWARE/voltscript-testing/docs/index.md

 ---
 ## What's new

-For the latest release information about VoltScript Testing, see [What's new](references/whatsnew.md)
+For the latest release information about VoltScript Testing, see [What's new](references/whatsnew.md).

 ---
 ## Using via dependency management

-For using with dependency management, see [Using dependency management](howto/archipelago.md)
+For using with dependency management, see [Use dependency management](howto/archipelago.md).

 ---
 ## How the documentation is organized